SahilVankudre/A2T/README.md

 ## What is AIIT?

-VoxScript is an open-source transcription platform that runs entirely on your machine.
+A2T is an open-source transcription platform that runs entirely on your machine.
 Upload any audio file through the web interface, watch it process in real-time via WebSocket, and get accurate timestamped transcriptions you can download as TXT, SRT, VTT, or JSON.

 **Your audio never leaves your machine.** There are no API keys, no per-minute charges, and no cloud dependencies.